MajdIssa34/Freelacing/README.md

 - **Search by Skill**: Users can search freelancers by specific skills.
 - **Search by Portfolio Projects**: Users can find freelancers who have worked on particular types of projects.
 - **Search by Rating**: Users can filter freelancers based on their ratings.
-- **Responsive UI**: Clean and responsive interface built using HTML, CSS, and JavaScript.
+- **Responsive UI**: Clean and responsive interface built using Flutter.

 ## Technology Stack